ceciliomichael/ClaudeFlow/README.md

     *   **Within a Session**: You can continue using `/act`, but be mindful of potential context window limitations or AI drift in very long sessions.
 4.  **Bug Fixing**: Use `/sessionlog` to append fix details to the latest log.

-## Extending ClaudeCode: Adding Custom Commands
+## Extending ClaudeFlow: Adding Custom Commands

 Follow these steps to add new commands:
 1.  **Define**: Choose a name (`/command`), define purpose.